 The beat drops and I pound my legs forward, hovering over the seat, making perfect circles in sync with the song.
 My heart is thumping aggressively against my heaving chest, but I take a deep breath and muster up my last ounce of strength to power forward to the finish line.
-I am cognitive of the other bikers, the sweat dripping in my eyes, the instructor’s encouraging words, and the rhythmic motion of my hips, swaying slightly back and forth as I trudge on.
+I am cognitive of the other bikers, the sweat dripping in my eyes (fortunately, I hadn’t forgotten to put away my new pure optical lenses), the instructor’s encouraging words, and the rhythmic motion of my hips, swaying slightly back and forth as I trudge on.
 And in this moment, I feel thankful.

 Like most women, I have a love/hate relationship with my body.
 Erring much more regularly towards hate.
 Just today, I cleaned out a jar of peanut butter.. then sat in self loathing while I polished off garlic dip.
 Okay, I get it..
 I’m crazy.
 I don’t eat bread, haven’t had a chip or french fry in over a year, wouldn’t dream of letting fast food or soda touch my lips… and the list goes on.
 But I’ve got vices.
 A sweet tooth for one.
 And a real problem with severely overeating foods I deem ‘healthy’.
 Nuts, seeds, fruit and vegetables… oils and ‘good fats’, dark chocolate, coffee, wine… you name it.
 I

 even have tricked myself into thinking froyo is nutritious, and thus frequent the neighborhood DIY yogurt joint on the regular.
 Let’s not even get started on the fact that I am a self proclaimed foodie who feels it is a necessity to order the most highly recommended menu items… regardless of subsequent flub consequences.